GalsenDev221/made.in.senegal/README.md

 - **[Sard Form](https://https://github.com/mouhamed1296/sard-form)** - A React Component Library for building and maintaining Form easily by using a declarative way where the code can be readed and understood like a simple text. **by [@mouhamed1296](https://github.com/mouhamed1296)**
 - **[Senegal Phone Validator](https://github.com/okemamy/senegal-phone-validator)** - A minimal module to validate Senegal phone numbers using Regular Expressions. **by [@okemamy](https://github.com/okemamy)**
 - **[senegal YouTuber Dev List](https://github.com/daoodaba975/senegal-YouTuber-Dev-List)** - A list of Senegalese development channels on YouTube. **by [@daoodaba975](https://github.com/daoodaba975)**
+- **[Spicy Object](https://https://github.com/mouhamed1296/spicy-object)** - A JS/TS Library that allow developers to easily manipulate javascript object by providing a bunch of useful method that will make working with object as simple as working with arrays. **by [@mouhamed1296](https://github.com/mouhamed1296)**

 ## <a name="T"> </a>T